 How Does the Oil Cleansing Method Work?

-If coconut oil doesn’t work for you, I would recommend pure extra virgin olive oil.
+One popular oil to use is coconut oil, but if that doesn’t work for you (it doesn’t work for me), I would recommend pure extra virgin olive oil.
 Olive oil is a wonderful moisturizer and will nourish, heal, and support all skin types.

 • Avocado Oil– For all skin types, especially dry, itchy, sensitive, or aging